bethany-wong/thesis_implementation2/README.md

 # Implementation of Marker-Based Hand Tracking Method

 This repository contains the implementation of the second method described in the Bachelor's thesis **"Evaluating Marker-Based Hand Tracking Algorithms in Augmented Reality"**.
-The thesis focuses on implementing and evaluating the hand tracking method proposed by **R. Y. Wang and J. Popovič** in their paper:
+The thesis focuses on implementing and evaluating the hand tracking method proposed by **R. Y. Wang and J. Popović** in their paper:

 > **"Real-Time Hand-Tracking with a Color Glove"**
 > ACM Trans.
 Graph.
 28.3 (July 2009).